wp-plugins/role-scoper/readme.txt

 == Changelog ==
+= 1.0.8 - 18 Aug 2009 =
+* Feature : Option to prevent non-Administrators from assigning or viewing content-specific roles
+* Feature : For front-end Page and Category listings, parent remapping behavior is now adjustable via RS Options
+* Change : When a depth limit is specified for pages/categories listing, default to enforcing that limit based on actual depth prior to parent remap
+* Bugfix : Fix compatibility with various custom child_of / depth / exclude / order combinations in pages, categories listing
+* BugFix : Pages listing filter did not honor number, offset arguments
+* BugFix : Terms (categories) listing filter did not apply custom ordering filter with WP 2.8
+* Change : Work around WP bug when page / category listing is generated with child_of arg, but first element in result array is not a direct child
+* Compat : Simple Section Navigation plugin displayed misplaced subpages in some situations
+* Compat : My Category Order plugin
+* Compat : Flutter/FreshPage plugin (disable custom menu indexing if plugin is active)
+* Compat : Capability Manager plugin (automatically re-sync role defs on role creation / deletion)
+* BugFix : When hiding other users' unattached uploads in Media Library, attachment count did not match
+* Change : Blog-wide Editors always see all unattached uploads in Media Library, regardless of option setting
+* Doc : Replaced standalone change log and plugin compat documents with readme.txt sections

 = 1.0.7 - 10 August 2009 =
 * BugFix : With WP 2.8, new users were not assigned membership in WP Role metagroup until cache flush